Abuja

 Major religious sites include the Nigerian National Mosque and the Nigerian National Christian Centre.
 The city is served by the Nnamdi Azikiwe International Airport.
 Abuja is known for being one of the few purpose-built capital cities in Africa, as well as being one of the wealthiest.

 Abuja is Nigeria's administrative and political capital.
-It is also a key capital on the African continent due to Nigeria's geo-political influence in regional affairs.
+It is also a key capital on the African continent due to Nigeria's geopolitical influence in regional affairs.
 Abuja is also a conference centre and hosts various meetings annually, such as the 2003 Commonwealth Heads of Government meeting and the 2014 World Economic Forum (Africa) meetings.
 Abuja joined the UNESCO Global Network of Learning Cities in 2016.

 History

-"Abuja" was in the earlier 20th century the name of the nearby town now called Suleja.
+Abuja was in the early 20th century the name of the nearby town now called Suleja.

+The indigenous inhabitants of Abuja are the Abawa (Ganagana), Basa, Gwandara, Gbagyi (Gwari) having the majority population in the region.
+Other groups in the area include Egburra, Nupe and Koro.

+The Gwandara speaking people in Federal Capital Territory are mostly found in AMAC and Bwari Area Council.
+Some of their villages/settlements are Wuse, Asokoro now relocated to Sabon Wuse, Aso in Niger and other neighbouring states.
+Others are Karshi, Kurudu, Nyanya, Idu, Gwagwa, Jiwa, Sheretti, Karmo, Takunshara, Burum, Dutse Alhaji, Zuba, Kuje, Kwoi, Karon-Magaji, Ija, Kanwu, and Sherre.